1. pl

 • Too aggressive machining parameters resulting in tool breakage.

-• Improper approach to the material – too fast approach.
+• Improper approach to material – too fast approach.

 • Omission of tool radius compensation (G41/G42).